Road and maintenance status

 - Non-highway - A route over which the public have no right of access.

-- Permissive - Permission has been granted by the land owner for the public to use the road or way.
+- Permissive - Permission has been granted by the land owner for public use.
 This permission can be withdrawn at any time and without notice.

-- Under Construction - The road or way has not been built or is in the process of being constructed.
+- Under Construction - The route has not been built or is in the process of being constructed.

 - Highways maintainable at public expense (HMPE) - maintenance responsibility lies with ourselves as local highway authority

-- Prospectively HMPE - maintenance responsibility will fall to ourselves in the future, providing that specific conditions are met
+- Prospectively HMPE - maintenance responsibility will lie with ourselves in the future, providing that specific conditions are met

-- HMPE (Highways England) - maintenance responsibility lies with Highways England.
-This is the case for motorways and trunk roads
+- HMPE (Highways England) - maintenance responsibility lies with Highways England, such is the case for motorways and trunk roads

-- Not Staffordshire County Council maintained - maintenance responsibility falls to another publicly funded body.
-We do not hold records relating to who this is
+- Not SCC Maintained or Private - maintenance responsibility lies with another body or individual.
+We do not hold records of who this is

 Sometimes, a road may still be being constructed (e.g. by a developer), which would usually take place under a New Roads Agreement (Section 38 Highways Act 1980).
-If you wish to check whether a road is covered by a Section 38 lease email us via email@example.com
+If you wish to check whether a road is covered by a Section 38 please email us firstname.lastname@example.org

-Please be aware that records are no longer kept on the premises, therefore please allow 5 working days for a response to your enquiry.
+Please be aware that records are no longer kept on the premises, therefore allow 10 working days for a response to your enquiry.

 As local highway authority we hold a list of streets as directed under Section 36 (6) of the Highways Act 1980.